Updated for LD 2142 — Statutory Formula & Duration Caps (Effective March 19, 2026)

 What types of maintenance exist in Maine?

-Maine recognizes several types of maintenance:
+Maine recognizes three types of spousal support:

-Transitional Support: For short-term needs after divorce
+Transitional Support: For short-term needs after divorce (e.g., job training, education).
+Typically limited to 2-4 years.

 Maine Statutes Title 19-A, §951-A